 Ghostbusters 2 is a deeply frustrating sequel.
-The first half is great, setting up a logical postscript to the first movie—the ghostbusters scorned by a cynical city for causing more damage than good.
-They actually take our heroes to court, where they fail to prove themselves and receive the maximum sentence for their alleged shenanigans.
-Of course, that all goes out the window once two vengeful spirits show up to antagonize the cranky judge, thereby allowing the ghostbusters to prove their techniques whilst simultaneously rehabilitate their names.
+The first half of the thing is great, presenting a logical postscript to the original—the busters scorned by a cynical city for causing more damage than good.
+Our heroes are taken to court, where they fail to prove themselves and receive the maximum sentence.
+Of course, that all goes out the window once two vengeful spirits show up to antagonize the cranky judge, thereby allowing the ghostbusters to prove their techniques whilst simultaneously rehabilitating their names.
 Everything up and through that court room scene is funny, fun, exciting, and suspenseful.

 As an advertising image I suppose it’s acceptable.
 I can even handle this goofy thing as the only indication at the top of the movie that we are, in fact, watching Ghostbusters 2.
 That the ghostbusters actually employ this dippy drawing as their new logo during the course of the film, however, sewing it onto their uniforms and glueing it to the Ectomobile’s doors…no, for this I could not suspend my disbelief.
 It implies that the characters are aware they’re living in a sequel.
 When Michael Jordan came out of retirement in 1995, he didn’t ask his fans and the press to call him “Michael Jordan 2.”
 That wouldn’t have made any sense.
 It would have made Michael look crazy.
 The ghostbusters are back in business, and they signify that with their old mascot holding up two fingers?